davidbhr/CompactionAnalyzer/README.md

 ### Multicellular Compaction Assay

-Also used to quantify Multicellular Compaction instead of single cells.
-This might have advantage same shape and no movement and can be done with same analysis
+Beneath individual cells also the compaction can bes assesed on a multicellular level using for example cell spheoids.
+This also offers the advantage that uniform round shape here and less moement The compaction can be accesed using the same analysis.

+Additionally, absolute forces can be measured using the python package **Jointforces** LINK HERE (requires additonal material measurements & timelapse imaging)

+## Resolving compound effects

-Furthermore, also direct measurement of contractile forces by using **Jointforces** can resolve contractility of tumor spheroids and drug responses.
+resolve contractility of tumor spheroids and drug responses.

+## How to cite

+If you are using the CompactionAnalyzer feel free to cite:

+TODO: Write a paper and put it here...